JeroMe9496/support/Visual-Code/README.md

 1. Material Theme
 2. Material Icon Theme
 3. Live Server
-4. Markdown Preview Github Styling
+4. Github Markdown Preview
-5. vscode-faker
+5. Beautify
+6. Color Manager
-6. ... `Others later in this course`
+7. ... `Others later in this course`

 > *Note: if you find extensions with similar name, always install the most popular extension, look for number of downloads!*